.de: Registration

 Previously, domain names had to be at least three letters long.

 There were a few two-letter domains registered before the rule was put in place: db.de (Deutsche Bahn, German Railways), ix.de (the German computing magazine iX), and hq.de.
 Another domain, bb.de (Bilfinger Berger), was later deregistered (and after 2009 registered by another company).

 As a result of a lawsuit by Volkswagen, which wanted to register the two-letter domain "vw.de", after 23 October 2009, DENIC was forced to allow the registration of single- and two-letter domains as well as number-only domains, such as 123.de, xx.de or v.de.

 Registrations of internationalized domain names (IDN) are also accepted so that all diacritics of German, many diacritics of other languages and the eszett, ß, may be used.

 In many of the Romance languages, e.g., Spanish, French, Romanian and Portuguese, "de" expresses the genitive of a noun (like "of" in English).
 This is exploited in domain registrations under the German TLD for romance language webhosts that offer customized sites, like elforo.de (theforum.of), encoding the site name into the URL path, such as elforo.de/wikipedia, meaning theforum.of/Wikipedia.

+.dd

+In accordance with IANA policy, .dd would have been available to be assigned in the root nameservers as the country code top-level domain (ccTLD) for East Germany.
+Its only use was internally in an isolated network among the universities of Jena and Dresden.

+With the reunification of Germany, East Germany became part of the Federal Republic of Germany (West Germany), which had already been assigned the ccTLD .de.
+The ISO 3166-1 code "DD" was withdrawn in 1990.